huntdatacenter/docs/docs/coordination/prices/examples.md

 | Store | Next 90 TB | 1 year | 1665 | 20 | 33300 |
 | **PER YEAR** |  | | |  | **264027** |

+This data space is on the ORANGE subscription with five labs.
+The home machines is a combination of smaller machine types: default.b1 (storage) and default.b2 (others).
+The labs rely on additional machines for its GPU activity.
+The day-to-day lab include one additional permanent machine (default.d3) with one GPU card, while the labs aimed for external collaborations deploy on-demand machines with GPUs for various periods of the year.
+The 30 TB storage is split on the two first storage tiers with a mean cost of  1887 per TB.